-Control System came in after placing third in a pair of stakes, the last one the Oct.
-27 Ms. Woodford on the slop at Monmouth Park.
+Control System entered off of a pair of third place stakes efforts, the last one the Oct.
+27 Miss Woodford on the slop at Monmouth Park.
 Prior to that she began her career with three consecutive victories, including the March 24 Cicada (gr.
 III) at Aqueduct.

 Bred in Pennsylvania by Horse Shoe Valley Equine, but based out of Laurel Park, Control System stayed just in back of pacesetter Lakes Tune, who set opening fractions of :23.03 and :46.72.
 By the time they rounded the turn Control System was in high gear, taking over by two lengths at the top of the stretch under Eibar Coa.